jungomi/coach_client/README.md

 The partnership uses the following methods to modify its status:
 - `propose` proposes a partnership by user1
 - `confirm` confirms a partnership by user2
+- `cancel` cancels the confirmation of user1
-- `invalidate` invalidates the confirmations of user2
+- `invalidate` invalidates the confirmation of user2

 When using `save` on a partnership that is not operational, it first tries to propose and confirm it.
 Similarly `delete` will try to invalidate it before